LinuxUser255/linkedin-application-bot/README.md

 - Run `python3 linkedin.py`
 - Check Applied Jobs DATA .txt file is generate under /data folder

-# TO DO - Needs the following - Nice to have

-- Avoid account login issues: Conduct all searches and applications within one browser session.
-- This as oppossed to launching a new browser/login session with each iteration.
-- A possible solution: retrieving and using session cookies from the browser.
-- Find a way to store the session cookies in this script.

 ## Features 💡

-- Ability to filter jobs, by easy apply, by location (Worldwide, Europe, Poland, etc.), by keyword (python, react, node), by experience, position, job type and date posted.
+- Ability to filter jobs, by easy apply, by location, keyword, by experience, position, job type and date posted.
+- See config.py, this is where you set job filtering
 - Apply based on your salary preferance (works best for job offers from States)
 - Automatically apply single page jobs in which you need to send your up-to-date CV and contact.
-- Automatically apply more than one page long offers with the requirements saved in LinkedIn like experience, legal rights, resume etc.
+- Automatically apply more than one page long offers with the requirements saved in LinkedIn like experience, etc.
 - Output the results in a data txt file where you can later work on.
-- Print the links for the jobs that the bot couldn’t apply for because of extra requirements.
-(User can manually apply them to optimize the bot)
+- Print the links for the jobs that the bot couldn’t apply, due to extra requirements.
 - Put time breaks in between functions to prevent threshold.
 - Automatically apply for jobs.
 - Automatically run in the background.